The MLA’s Mission

 The MLA Today

-Founded in 1883, the Modern Language Association of America is one of the world’s largest scholarly associations; it has nearly 28,000 members in approximately 100 countries.
+Founded in 1883, the Modern Language Association of America is one of the world’s largest scholarly associations; it has over 26,000 members in 100 countries.
 MLA members host an annual convention and other meetings and sustain a wide-ranging print and electronic publishing program that includes books, journals, style guides, and an international bibliography.
 Drawing on studies and reports produced by the MLA staff and MLA committees and collaborating with related organizations, MLA members engage in a variety of advocacy projects that pertain to the association’s mission.
 Members pursue advocacy projects and scholarly initiatives by communicating with their elected officers (president, first vice president, second vice president); with their elected representatives on the Executive Council and their regional elected representatives; with colleagues who have been elected to the field-based executive committees; and with the MLA executive director and the staff liaisons to the MLA’s committees.

 Major Recent Accomplishments of the MLA